 IF YOU PREFER A TRADITIONAL TEXTBOOK: Some students prefer to use a personal, printed textbook for a college course.
-For students who want to use a traditional printed text for this course, the recommended textbook is American History, Volume 2, by Alan Brinkley, published by McGraw-Hill.
-Several editions of this textbook (the 15^{th,} 14th, or 13th edition) are acceptable for this course.
+For students who want to use a traditional printed text for this course, the recommended textbook is American History, Volume 1, by Alan Brinkley, published by McGraw-Hill.
+Several editions of this textbook (the 15th, 14th, or 13th edition) are acceptable for this course.
 Students can find affordable copies of the textbook by searching the internet.

-CRITICAL TASK TO BE COMPLETED BY THE THIRD DAY OF THE SEMESTER: By the end of Wednesday, August 14, 2019, all students enrolled in online History 12 must complete a specific "CHECK-IN" PROCESS to verify that they are active students in this course.
+CRITICAL TASK TO BE COMPLETED BY THE THIRD DAY OF THE SEMESTER: By the end of Wednesday, August 14, 2019, all students enrolled in online History 11 must complete a specific "CHECK-IN" PROCESS to verify that they are active students in this course.
 The check-in process requires students to (1) contact the course website; (2) read the course syllabus; and (3) view the orientation video that is required for this course.
 Students may access the Check-In Process by logging into the Course Home Page on Canvas or through the Modules file on the course Canvas site.
 STUDENTS MUST COMPLETE THESE "CHECK-IN" PROCESS BY WEDNESDAY AUGUST 15 IN ORDER TO REMAIN ENROLLED IN THE COURSE.

-STUDENT LEARNING OUTCOMES FOR HISTORY 12: Upon completing this course, students will be able to: 1.
-Identify the changing characteristics of American political and governmental institutions since 1865.
+STUDENT LEARNING OUTCOMES FOR HISTORY 11:: Upon completing this course, students will be able to:

-- 2. Analyze the fundamental changes in the American economy since 1865. - 3.
-Identify the key trends and movements in American cultural, social and intellectual life since 1865. - 4.
-Analyze the causes and consequences of America's foreign policy, wars, and rise to global prominence since 1865. - 5.
-Identify the contributions and changing roles of gender and ethnic groups in American history since 1865.

-6. Demonstrate the ability to interpret primary and secondary sources, discern between the two and to compose an argument which uses them, as appropriate, for support.
+- 1. Identify the origins of America's distinctive political traditions and governmental institutions. - 2.
+Analyze the fundamental changes in the American economy from pre-industrial times to the late 1800s. - 3.
+Identify the key trends and movements in American cultural, social, and intellectual life through 1877. - 4.
+Analyze the causes and consequences of America's foreign policy, wars, and territorial expansion through 1877. - 5.
+Identify the contributions and changing roles of gender, ethnic, and racial groups in American history through 1877. - 6.
+Demonstrate the ability to interpret primary and secondary sources, discern between the two and to compose an argument that uses them, as appropriate, for support.

-COURSE ASSIGNMENTS FOR ONLINE HISTORY 12:
+COURSE ASSIGNMENTS FOR ONLINE HISTORY 11: